 - Any liability for any direct, indirect or consequential loss or damage incurred by any user in connection with our site or in connection with the use, inability to use, or results of the use of our site, any websites linked to it and any materials posted on it

 - Any liability for direct or indirect financial or other losses arising from any discontinuations, changes to or mergers of any programme of study, service or facility

 15. Monitoring and review

-The Admissions Policy is reviewed annually by the Admissions Subcommittee for approval by the University’s Learning and Teaching Committee.
+The Admissions Policy is reviewed annually by the Recruitment, Admissions and Marketing Sub-Committee for approval by the University’s Marketing, Recruitment, Admissions & Communications Committee.